keithalewis/um/framework.md

 _Prefer streams to memory allocation._

-Streams produce data on demand and don't care where it comes from. ...multicore...
+Streams produce data on demand and don't care where it comes from.

-_Use coroutines to leverage multicore chips._

-Multicore CPUs are the future of computing.
-Threading is too complicated.
+They generalize in-memory arrays that are only accessed sequentially.
+This allows for potentially infinite streams and generators that can leverage multicore CPUs.

+_Use coroutines._

+A coroutine is a function with a bookmark.
+Functions execute statements and return a value.
+Coroutines execute statements that can yield a value and set a bookmark.
+The next call to the coroutine resumes execution from the bookmark until the next yield or a return that terminates the coroutine.

 ## Finance